Two Blackfoot Crossings – a fictional novel and a real place…

 Despite Crowfoot’s profound misgivings – that his cherished beliefs and life-long conditioning to his environment would soon become obsolete; and his peoples’ very existence would be swiftly and irrevocably altered – Crowfoot made his mark on the treaty document.
 The sheer magnitude of incoming settlers, and catastrophic slaughter of millions of bison, left him no viable alternative.

-Formalizing Treaty 7 cleared the way for greater settlement of the region, enabled the completion of the transcontinental railroad, and created reserves, still home today of the Siksika, Stoney and Sarcee First Nations.
+Formalizing Treaty 7 cleared the way for greater settlement of the region, enabled the completion of the transcontinental railroad, and created reserves, still home today of the Siksika, Blackfoot, Stoney and Sarcee First Nations.

 Blackfoot Crossing – the place (now)…

 Blackfoot Crossing Historical Park opened in 2007.
 The complex overlooks the Bow River and includes the interpretive centre, monuments to Poundmaker, Crowfoot, Treaty 7, tipi remains and an earthlodge village built , ca. A.D.
 1740.
 It is stunning, deftly incorporating symbols important to Indigenous culture; lodge poles, medicine circles, and eagle feathers, to name just a few.

 A cairn, erected in 1948, marks the final resting place of Chief Crowfoot.